What is a Business Deal?

 2. Be well prepared

 Successful negotiators in a direct negotiation always ensure that they are prepared and have a plan.
 For you to negotiate effectively, you need to engage fully, making use of your formidable frontal brain, skillful techniques, logic, and reason.
-You need to brainstorm creative approaches but avoid being tied to them to allow yourself to be able to explore the whole terrain without limiting yourself to one particular path.
+You need to brainstorm creative approaches to be able to explore possibilities without limiting yourself to one particular path.

 Even though it is important to set your priorities and alternatives in mind, it is similarly vital to be open.
-You need to be open to any new information and data and weigh it impartially to determine whether it is possible to have a resolution.
+You need to be open to any new information and data and weigh it impartially to determine whether an idea other than your original one may be a better option.

 Preparation also consists of building rapport with your deal counterpart.
-You need to take time and understand their company, organization culture, and even how they evaluate and hire employees.
-Getting a good understanding of who the other party is will help you assess better whether a merger or partnership is feasible (how will your personnel work together and what are the challenges that you will face?)
+You need to take the time to understand their company and its organizational culture.
+Getting a good understanding of who the other party is will help you assess better whether a merger or partnership is feasible (e.g., How will your personnel work together and what are the challenges that you may face?).

 3. Never underestimate your risks

-Even though you may be aware of your strengths, you should also give adequate weight to your risks.
-Objective evaluation of available risks is critical to reaching an agreement that both parties can live with.
-You need to put adequate energy and value into assessing your risks.
+You may be well aware of the potential benefits of a proposed deal.
+You should also give careful consideration to potential risks.
+Objective evaluation of risks is critical to reaching an agreement that both parties can live with.

 4. Focus on the key issues

-When negotiating a business deal, it is important that you are aware of your key issues and focus on them so that you don’t get side-tracked.
-There is no need for overwhelming the other party with your skill by hitting on every plausible point.
-You should, however, focus on the important issues that will drive a resolution.
+When negotiating a business deal, it is important that you are aware of key issues and focus on them so that you don’t get side-tracked.
+Avoid getting bogged down in discussions of minor issues.
+Focus on the important issues that will drive a resolution.

 5. Memorialize the deal

-After a verbal resolution is reached, you should record it into a short agreement form of one to two pages.
+After a verbal resolution is reached, you should record it in a short agreement form of one to two pages.
 You don’t need to extend the process by trying to work out every single detail.
-The key points should be put down since deals often die because of a lack of momentum.
+The key points should be written down since deals often die because of a lack of momentum.

-A deal is an agreement between two parties (the seller and the buyer) who want to do business together by exchanging goods, services, or information for money under certain terms and conditions.
+A deal is an agreement between two or more parties (commonly, a seller and a buyer) who want to do business together by exchanging goods, services, or information for money, under certain terms and conditions.
 A business deal comes with its fair share of advantages and disadvantages.
 To get the best out of a business deal, the parties involved need to put in place effective negotiation strategies.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.